Tools4everBV/HelloID-Conn-Prov-Target-Iprotect/README.md

 During correlation, the connector correlates based on the Employee.SalaryNR using a combined query to retrieve both the Person and Employee objects at once.
 Once this query returns a positive result, the account will be correlated.
 If no Employee is found, a separate query is performed to retrieve only the Person object based on `FirstName` and (Last) `Name` to avoid errors and duplicate accounts, and correlates the person account when one is found.

 ### Uniqueness Check for Person Object (FirstName and (Last) Name)
 The uniqueness check ensures that the Person object is unique within the IProtect environment.
 The script validates the `personTable` for `FirstName` and (Last)`Name`.
 If an account is found, it checks whether an Employee account is linked.
-Only if an Employee account is also found, the uniqueness check determines that the Person object is **NOT** unique.
+Only if an employee account is also found does the uniqueness check determine that the person object is **NOT** unique.
 If there is only a Person account without a linked Employee account, that Person account will be correlated.

 ### Enable and Disable Linked AccessKey
 - The Enable and Disable scripts grant and revoke the AccessKey linked to a user account in IProtect, but not the account itself.
 An Account object does not have an active property.